garfieldnate/Personal-Planner/README.md

 # Personal Planner

-This planner is a remake of my favorite planner purchased from the BYU bookstore as a student: an academic year planner by 7.5 x 5 inch weekly/daily planner from Roaring Spring Paper Products.
+This planner is a remake of my favorite planner purchased from the BYU bookstore as a student: a 7.5 x 5 inch weekly/daily academic planner from Roaring Spring Paper Products.
+I used to buy one every year and have the covers laminated.
 Features include:

 * Daily planning entries with 1 week visible at a time
 * 5-week term planning pages